zengxiaofei/HapHiC/README.md

 ![](./images/HapHiC2.png)

 Since HapHiC version 1.0.2, we have introduced a `haphic plot` command to generate highly customizable Hi-C contact maps.
-This command requires two input files: a filtered BAM file `HiC.filtered.bam` and a scaffold AGP file containing contig IDs that match those in the BAM file:
+This command requires two input files, a filtered BAM file `HiC.filtered.bam` and a scaffold AGP file containing contig IDs that match those in the BAM file:

 ```bash
 # For HapHiC scaffolding result